SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

 > cosmos".[1]
 It has also been defined as "development beyond conventional, personal or
 > individual levels".[2]

 Ok, that's _really_ the last straw.
-I'm a religious person myself, but one simply _does not_ mix religion with psychotherapy.
+I'm a religious person myself, but one simply _does not_ mix religion with medical therapy or psychotherapy.
 While my religion can inform me on _why_ I need to practice with compassion and generosity, it does not override the science behind _how_ I choose to do my work.
 I'm happy to explore the possibility of a spiritual side to humanity, but therapy is _medical treatment_, not spiritual advice.

 __Conclusion:__ This resolution is full of lunatic conspiracy theories, written by a person who practices psychotherapy emphasizing hypnosis and cash payments, with a degree